 DISCLAIMER: I do NOT own How To Train Your Dragon.
 Sigh.
 This is my first HTTYD fic!
 YES! *Pumps fist* I've been waiting for this day for a long time!
 'Cause I love HTTYD so much.
-This is a story that a plot bunny gave me at 1:00 am, probably, cause that's when I usually get my plot bunnies.
+This is a story that a plot bunny gave me at 1:00 am, probably 'cause that's when I usually get my plot bunnies.
 Yep.
 Oh, and the game was invented in the 19th century.
 But I don't care.

 For Hiccup, life at Berk meant sun up to sun down at the forge or riding Toothless.
-Not that he did that ALL the time.
-He WAS, after all, the hero of Berk, and since he had started excelling in dragon training, the other burly Viking teens started to hang out with him more.
+Not that he did that all the time.
+He was, after all, the hero of Berk, and since he started excelling in dragon training, the other burly Viking teens started to hang out with him more.
 After his evident scam and the defeat of the Queen Dragon, he was still slightly surprised that they were still friends with him.
 Heck, they stopped by the forge every morning now to talk with him and beat each other up.

 Of course, you could only do so much talking and beating each other up, so they either left to beat each other up some more or ride their dragons.
 Sometimes they'd get into rough games that when watching sometimes made Hiccup cringe.
 They weren't very merciful, but then again, what else would you expect of Vikings?
 He was more than the majority of the time happy that they'd leave him out, but sometimes, like today, Snotlout dragged him in.